aqualunae/hc-web/public/data/Tasks.md

 * hostile attack patterns
 * critical hits and hit variability
 * color mask shader should be affected by lighting
+* forageables
+* more animations in the world

 ##### SOCIAL

 * cutscene music
 * cutscene replay
+* when cutscene is unlocked, trigger quote to notify player
+* move some furniture recipes to cutscenes
+* more quotes

 ##### PROGRESSION